Red Sea: Ecosystem

 The Red Sea is a rich and diverse ecosystem.
 For example, more than 1200 fish species have been recorded in the Red Sea, of which 10% are endemic, found nowhere else.

-Since the opening of the Suez Canal in November 1869, over a thousand marine species from the Red Sea—from plankton, seaweeds, invertebrates to fishes—have migrated northward and settled in the Mediterranean Sea.
+Since the opening of the Suez Canal in November 1869, over a thousand marine species from the Red Sea—from plankton, seaweeds, invertebrates to fish—have migrated northward and settled in the Mediterranean Sea.
 To the point that a number of them now form a significant component of the Mediterranean ecosystem.
 The resulting change in biodiversity, without precedent in human memory, is currently accelerating, in particular for fishes according to surveys engaged by the Mediterranean Science Commission.